I tried image analysis with the multimodal capabilities of Foundation Models

 ) {

 "Please analyze this image.
-Please explain in Japanese."
+Please describe it in Japanese."

 Attachment(cgImage)